-For the a number of years we have been collecting information using the ‘CashBooks’ spreadsheet.
+For the a number of years we have been collecting information using the ‘CashBook’ spreadsheet.
 This spreadsheet allows for detailed recording of information required.
 Your auditor will need all of this information to review your accounts.

 There are other ways of recording your information, which you are able to use.
-You can use spreadsheet tools like CashBooks or you can create your own.
+You can use spreadsheet tools like CashBook or you can create your own.
 Or you can try using an online accounting system like Quickbooks or Xero.

 The important thing is, that you arrange your information so that you are clear about what income you’ve received, when and from whom, and what money you’ve spent on what, when and who you paid.